 - ✓ Cervical Cancer Screening: Are Women Over, Under, or Appropriately Screened?

-- ✓ Patient Preference for Weight Loss Program
+- ✓ Patient Preference for Weight Loss Programs

-- ✓ Data QUEST – an infrastructure for securely sharing electronic medical record data for research.
+- ✓ Data QUEST – a powerful, technical infrastructure for securely sharing electronic health record data for research.